fishing tips for bass

 Clam bait’s strong scent is a surefire way to attract striped bass to your fishing spot.
 When you’re bait fishing, surf clams are a top choice due to their potent aroma and effectiveness.
 Clams can be cut into strips or chunks, making them versatile for various fishing techniques.
 Their strong scent travels through the water, drawing striped bass from a distance.

 Proper presentation and placement are vital.
-By making sure your clam bait is securely attached to your hook, you increase the chances of a successful catch.
+Ensuring your clam bait is securely attached to your hook increases the chances of a successful catch.
 It’s all about making your bait as enticing as possible, and clams do just that.
 Let’s break down some key points:

 Aspect Details Tips